nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * defines its *API* in an `interface` with the same name as the Component.
 * implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
-Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.
+Other components interact with a given component through its interface rather than the concrete class, as illustrated in the (partial) class diagram below.
+> The rationale for implementing the core component's API through an interface is to prevent outside component's being coupled to the implementation of a component.

 <img src="images/ComponentManagers.png" width="300" />